PennyHow/PyTrx/README.md

 How et al. (In Review) Calving controlled by melt-undercutting: detailed mechanisms revealed through time-lapse observations. <i>Annals of Glaciology</i><br>

 <b>*PhD thesis, for which PyTrx was developed primarily*</b><br>
 How (2018) Dynamical change at tidewater glaciers examined using time-lapse photogrammetry.
-PhD thesis, University of Edinburgh, UK.<br><br>
+PhD thesis, University of Edinburgh, UK.<br>

 <b>*MSc thesis, where PyTrx was initially formed*</b><br>
 Addison (2015) PyTrx: feature tracking softward for automated production of glacier velocity.
 MSc thesis, University of Edinburgh, UK.<br>